 - Oh, it’s part ’n parcel of public life, ignore it.

-In this day and age, when people take up a career on social media like blogging, and creating vlogs, images are certainly not shared with the intent to be sexually objectified and being misused.
+In this day and age, when people take up a career on social media like blogging, and creating vlogs, images are certainly not shared with the intent to be sexually objectified and misused.
 We absolutely cannot blame the girls who were victims of the ‘boys locker room’ or other incidents.
 Approval needs to be taken for reproducing pictures.
 But consent isn’t something we talk about enough!

 Have Conversations With Your Son And Daughter

-When you are home together, set time aside every week to talk about online safety, cyber-abuse & bullying, sex education, consent, respect, uncomfortable touches, and so much more.
+When you are home together, set time aside every week to talk about online safety, cyber abuse & bullying, sex education, consent, respect, uncomfortable touches, and so much more.
 With this method in place, it will get easier to talk about these so-called awkward matters.
 The topic of sex will be free of indecent intrigue.
 The notion that sex education promotes sexual activity is untrue; there is evidence in psychological research.
 So parents, stop fearing and start educating!
 Start having such conversations at home with your children.
 Don’t rely on school or another person to do so.
 In passing the buck on to the next, the young teenager scrambles for information from friends and online, which is entirely unfiltered and unreliable.

 Consent and respect need to be an integral part of value educating our youngsters and adolescents.
 Showing respect and taking permission is required for the digital world as much as the real world.
 As a parent, you must firmly communicate the importance of being authentic selves online and offline.

 In Conclusion, we need an immediate attitude shift collectively as a society.
 This needs to percolate across all of India and there is no better way than raising awareness and education on the subject.
-Policymakers, law enforcement, school and college education systems need to unite and implement actionable plans.
+Policymakers, law enforcement, and school and college education systems need to unite and implement actionable plans.
 Indecent and derogatory behaviour should not be brushed away as a “hormonal teenage boy” issue.
 That should no longer be the prevalent notion.
 In recent years the public outrage reflects a shift, but we need to do a lot more to eradicate it.
 To all citizens of India, we need to come together and take active measures to ensure a safer world, one that is digital and real….not only for us but the generations ahead.

 (Written & Edited by Shubhika Singh